Icon-Newsletter-smaller

 how to prepare for disasters - disaster supply emergency kit

-This means preparing a disaster supply kit containing essentials that are good for emergency cases.
-It should always be ready, freshly-stocked, and easily accessible by everyone in the household.
+Your disaster supply kit should contain essentials for emergency cases.
+It should always be ready, freshly stocked, and easily accessible.
 Your emergency supplies should also be enough to sustain you and your family for at least 3 days.

-• Food – crackers, cereals, canned goods in easy-to-open cans
+• Food such as crackers, cereals, and canned goods in easy-to-open cans

 • Food for kids